pwa-builder/PWABuilder/docs/builder/faq.md

 #### Error: `Failed to download Web Manifest [URL to Web Manifest].
 Responded with status 503`

 This is a common error we get when websites use firewall services like Cloudflare (these services view PWABuilder as an unwanted bot).
-It is recommended that your pause your firewall service while packaging with PWABuilder and you can enable it again after your have your package.
+It is recommended that you pause your firewall service while packaging with PWABuilder and you can enable it again after you have your package.

 #### Error: `request to [URL] failed, reason: unable to verify the first certificate`